FiloSottile/typage/README.md

 ## Usage

 `age-encryption` is a modern ES Module with built-in types.
-It's compiled for ES2022, compatible with Node.js 18+, Bun, and all recent browsers.
+It's compiled for ES2022, and compatible with Node.js 18+, Bun, Deno, and all recent browsers.

 #### Encrypt and decrypt a file with a new recipient / identity pair